Posts

 Image

+🌸 “The sacred doesn’t only live in big milestones.
+It’s often found in the small, ordinary moments we learn to treasure.”
 Maybe today you feel like you’re doing too little — Like your steps are too small to matter.
 But I want to remind you: Small is sacred.
 In a world that celebrates big wins and loud success, it takes quiet courage to honour gentle progress.
 We live in a time where speed is praised and busyness is worn like a badge.
 It’s easy to believe that if it’s not big or fast, it’s not valuable.
 But that’s not true.
 It takes strength to move at your own pace.
 It takes wisdom to listen to your inner rhythm and not rush simply because others are in a hurry.
 Progress doesn’t always roar — sometimes, it whispers.
 Some days, becoming looks like taking a deep breath before responding.
 Sometimes, it’s about choosing rest over proving yourself.
 Some days, it’s setting a boundary you’ve been afraid to put.
-Some days, it’s simply showing up — heart tender, spirit tired, but still here.
-None of this is wasted.
-Your small steps matter.
-They count — even when no one sees them.
-I know there are mom...
+Some days, it’s simply showing up — heart tender, spirit tired, but sti...